ImranTmk759/CyberSecurity_Internship-Elevate_labs/README.md

 ---

-### Conclusion
+## Conclusion
-This task provided hands-on experience in scanning a local network and analyzing the underlying traffic.
+This task helped us learn and experience scanning a local network and analyzing the underlying traffic.
 It helped:

 Identify potentially vulnerable services.

 Understand how SYN scans operate at the packet level.

-Reinforce the importance of reducing exposed ports to enhance network security.